teto/mptcpnumerics/README.md

-rcv_buffer/snd_buffer are in KB. fowd/bowd are in ms loss/cwnd are in % .
+rcv_buffer/snd_buffer are in KB. fowd/bowd are in ms loss is in % .
-(cwnd might disappear and loss is not used yet)
+cwnd is the size of the subflow congestion window in (kbytes) (cwnd might disappear and loss is not used yet)